defold/defold.github.io/assets/kenney.md

 layout: asset
 asset: kenney
 title: Kenney Free Game Assets
-description: Over 30,000 game assets, all free to use in any project!
+description: b'Over 30,000 game assets, all free to use in any project!'
 ---